gbouras13/plassembler/docs/run.md

 `plassembler assembled -d <database directory> -l <long read fastq> -o <output dir> -1 < short read R1 fastq> -2 < short read R2 fastq>  -c <estimated chromosome length> -t <threads>  -a --input_chromosome <path to chromosome FASTA> --input_plasmids <path to plasmids FASTA> `

+You can also use Plassembler for plasmid-only assembly by passing `--no_chromosome`.
+Use this if your reads only contain plasmids that you would like to assemble.

+`plassembler run -d <database directory> -l <long read fastq> -o <output dir> -1 < short read R1 fastq> -2 < short read R2 fastq>  -t <threads> --no_chromosome`

 ```
 Usage: plassembler run [OPTIONS]